Tomato Soup lysine-arginine content for herpes management

 Lysine Considerations

-Lysine has a variety of roles in the body, such as aiding in growth, healing, energy production, immune function, and the production of collagen.
+Lysine has a variety of functions in the body, such as helping with growth, healing, energy, immunity, and collagen production.

 Tomato soup is not a good source of lysine, as it contains only 51 mg of lysine per 100 grams of food.
 Lysine is an essential amino acid that is important for protein synthesis, collagen formation, and immune function.